tappi287/rf2_chat_transceiver/README.md

 #### Message Format
 First character should be an unsigned char indicating the destination: 0 - message center, 1 - multiplayer chat.
 Followed by up to 128 characters.

-Example: `0Hello World.` - will display `Hello World` in the in-game message center.
+Example: `0Hello World.` - will display `Hello World.` in the in-game message center.